watir/watir.github.io/_posts/2018-09-07-watir-pump.md

 author_url: https://github.com/bwilczek
 comments: true
 tweet:
-tags: [WatirPump, Addons, Blogs]
+tags: [Addons, Blogs]
 ---

 A brand new approach to Page Object pattern is here.
-Say hello to [WatirPump](https://github.com/bwilczek/watir_pump)!
+Say hello to WatirPump

 <!--more-->

-The new library provides features, that allow for creation of clean and maintainable web application models:
+The [new library](https://github.com/bwilczek/watir_pump) provides features, that allow for creation of clean and maintainable web application models:

 * DSL to declare elements and actions on them
 * Reusable, nestable components